pppp606/hiliner/README.md

 # Browse a configuration file
 hiliner config/app.json

-# View source code with multi-selection
+# View source code with custom actions
 hiliner src/components/App.tsx
 # Use Tab to select lines of interest
+# Use 'y' to copy selected text (if configured)
-# Use 'a' to select all visible functions
+# Use 'p' to copy file path (if configured)
-# Use 'd' to clear selections when done
+# Use 'e' to open in VS Code (if configured)

+# Use custom configuration
+hiliner --config my-actions.json src/app.js

+# View all available key bindings
+hiliner --keymap
 ```

 ### Static Mode Examples